ethereum/execution-spec-tests/docs/writing_tests/tutorials/state_transition.md

 In Python this kind of definition is called a [*decorator*](https://docs.python.org/3/search.html?q=decorator).
 It modifies the action of the function after it.
 In this case, the decorator is a custom [pytest fixture](https://docs.pytest.org/en/latest/explanation/fixtures.html) defined by the execution-specs-test framework that specifies that the test is valid for the [Homestead fork](https://ethereum.org/en/history/#homestead) and all forks after it.
-The framework will then execute this test case for all forks in the fork range specified by the command-line arguments.
+The framework will then fill this test case for all forks in the fork range specified by the command-line arguments.

-!!! info "Executing the test"
+!!! info "Filling the test"
-    To execute this test for all the specified forks, we can specify pytest's `-k` flag that [filters test cases by keyword expression](https://docs.pytest.org/en/latest/how-to/usage.html#specifying-tests-selecting-tests):
+    To fill this test for all the specified forks, we can specify pytest's `-k` flag that [filters test cases by keyword expression](https://docs.pytest.org/en/latest/how-to/usage.html#specifying-tests-selecting-tests):

     ```console
     fill -k test_yul
     ```

-    and to execute it for a specific fork range, we can provide the `--from` and `--until` command-line arguments:
+    and to fill it for a specific fork range, we can provide the `--from` and `--until` command-line arguments:

     ```console
     fill -k test_yul --from London --until Paris